Shared Device Cores

 2. Click Add Device in the Devices section

-3. Search for Shared Core (not the specific device core name)
+3. Search for Shared Core in "Discover Devices" (not the specific device core name)

 image